Dual Circumference and Collinear Sets

-Therefore $P$ has at most one unit of charge assigned to it.
-Now, $R\setminus f$ has one or more connected components $X_1,\ldots,X_k$ sharing chord paths $P_1,\ldots,P_k$ with $f$ on which we recurse.
-When recursing on $X_1$ we move the charge from $P$ and the charge from $f$ to $P_1$.
-When recursing on the remaining $X_i$, $i\in\{2,\ldots,k\}$ we assign no charge to $P_i$. \end{enumerate} \item $R$ contains at least one pinched face of $\dual{T}$, but no pinched face in $R$ shares an edge with $P$.
-We claim that there is a single face $g$ of $H$, contained in $R$, that contains all of $P$ on its boundary.
-Indeed, edges of $\dual{T}$ not in $C$ are included in $H$ only if they are on the boundary of some pinched face of $\dual{T}$.
-Since no pinched face of $\dual{T}$ in $R$ shares an edge with $P$, all of $P$ must be contained in the boundary of a single face $g$ of $H$ that is contained in $R$.
+\end{enumerate} \item $R$ contains at least one pinched face of $\dual{G}$, but no pinched face in $R$ shares an edge with $P$.
+We claim that there is a single face, $g$ of $H$, contained in $R$, that contains all of $P$ on its boundary.
+Indeed, edges of $\dual{G}$ not in $C$ are in $H$ only if they are on the boundary of some pinched face of $\dual{G}$.
+Since no pinched face of $\dual{G}$ in $R$ shares an edge with $P$, none of the edges incident to internal vertices of $P$ and contained in $R$ are part of $H$.
+Therefore, $P$ is on the boundary of a single face of $H$ that is contained in $R$.

-Let $f$ be the face of $\dual{T}$ that is contained in $R$ and that contains the first endpoint of $P$.
-Then $f$ also contains the first edge of $P$ and is therefore caressed by $C$.
+Let $f$ be the face of $\dual{G}$ that is contained in $R$ and that contains the first edge of $P$.
+The face $f$ is touched by $C$ but not pinched, so it must be caressed.
 We move the $c$ units of charge from $P$ onto $f$.